News

 It was in this context, in 1989, that the Cold War was formally brought to an end.
 That same year, still within the Soviet Union, one of the first independent contemporary art galleries was founded in Moscow by Aidan Salakhova, Evgeny Mitta and Alexander Yakut.
 Known simply as the First Gallery, it signalled the emergence of a new, more open art infrastructure.

-Few decades could have been more turbulent, and despite the clarity afforded by hindsight, little of this could have been anticipated in 1979.
+Few decades could have been more turbulent, and despite the clarity afforded by hindsight, little of this could have been anticipated at its start.
 Count and Countess Lambsdorff lived through much of this period in Moscow, forming close relationships with artists and offering support where they could.
-In doing so, they have preserved not only individual works, but a reflection of an entire moment in history - captured in the form of a remarkable and deeply personal collection.
+In doing so, they have preserved not only individual works, but a reflection of an entire moment in history – captured in the form of a remarkable and deeply personal collection.

 Cracks in the Ice.
 From the Lambsdorff Collection